 Following the receipt and evaluation of DPQQ responses, the Authority short-listed five (5) Bidders to take part in the Negotiation Stage of the procurement.
 This ITN is being issued to those shortlisted Bidders.

-Stage 2 –Initial Tender Stage – Bidder conference, initial negotiation meetings (if required) and Initial Tenders
+Stage 2 –Initial Tender Stage – Bidder conference, Clarification Question Meetings (if required) and Initial Tenders

 Stage 2 will commence with a Bidders conference, at which the Authority will present its objectives for the Contract and invite Bidders to ask questions.
 The Authority also intends to hold individual meetings with each of the Bidders on the same day as the Bidders conference, each meeting to last up to one hour.
 It would be helpful if Bidders would submit to the Authority (via the AWARD portal) any queries or issues it may wish to discuss at such meetings by 1 December 2017.
 It is intended that the individual meetings will take place in the afternoon and the times of those meetings will be allocated to each of the Bidders randomly.
 The Bidders conference and individual meetings will be held in Bristol at a venue to be confirmed.